 Children's health is an important issue.
 We need more research to narrow down the variables to determine how violence affects children so that we can treat both the symptoms and the underlying cause.
 It's important to remember that violence has a negative impact.
 But it's just as important to admit that without knowing the nature and extent of that impact, our efforts to help these children won't be as effective as what they need and deserve.

-Learn more about human behavior by following the links on the next page.
+Learn more about human behavior by following the links below.